Too often, we go on with our lives leaving things unsaid. This is a letter to someone I don’t know.

 I had a terrible sinking feeling in my gut as I walked up those stairs.
 My knees were weak and I wanted to scream and make a run for it.
 I knew better though.
 One of the guys had a bat and he looked like he meant business.
 He managed to make eye contact and I remember he had a gold tooth and a smirk.
 That fuck had all the power to keep my skinny ass moving up the stairs, despite my barely being able to stand.

-I remember wondering if I was going to die from bleeding to death after the bat smashed my skull open, or if I would just lose consciousness from the beating, and end up exposed to the winter and left to die, back out in an alley there in the ghetto.
+I remember wondering if I was going to die that day.
+Would it be from bleeding to death after the bat smashed my skull open?
+Or would I just lose consciousness from the beating, and end up dying from being exposed to the winter and left to die back out in an alley there in the ghetto?

 Round 2: You came in, I was crying softly and you whispered to me, “get your ass dressed and climb out that window.
 You’ll land on the pile of garbage but you should be able to get your ass out of here if you hurry.
 I’m going to start yelling at you and you just hurry your ass and get the fuck out.
 Now git or they’ll come through that door and kill you.”

-The next couple of minutes were a blur but I didn’t think twice about jumping from that second story window.
-My legs stung like a million bees were stinging me as I landed.
-I guess adrenaline kicked in, because I didn’t hesitate to get up and make a run for it.
+The next couple of minutes were a blur.
+I didn’t think twice about jumping from that second story window.
+As I landed, my feet and legs stung like a million bees attacking in one fell swoop.
+I guess adrenaline kicked in because I didn’t hesitate to get up and make a run for it.
 I didn’t look back either as I ran non-stop the 2 blocks to a busy intersection and the store.
 I called a relative to come and get me.
 I don’t even recall getting home, but I do remember a very hot shower and hours of sleep and tears.